 Part 1 – What to Expect at Your First Brazilian Jiu-Jitsu (BJJ) Class

 When you walk into Master Pattillo Martial Arts for the first time you’ll be greeted by one of our staff.
-We will get you registered (if you’re not already) and set up with a uniform (often call a “gi” – rhymes with “knee” and starts with a hard “g” like “gum” or “good”).
+We will get you registered (if you’re not already).
+It’s always a good idea to arrive early to your first BJJ class.
+This will give you time to fill out any necessary paperwork, get acquainted with the staff and other students, and ask any questions you may have before class begins.

 We’ll explain our super-easy attendance system and you’ll be ready to step on the mat.

-After class, experienced students often stay to “roll”.
+After class, experienced students often stay to “roll” for 30 minutes.
 Rolling is the BJJ term for sparring – like practice fighting done with certain safety measures in place.

 The Most Important Thing